← Back to Chat

 Does ClickUp offer a free plan?

 Yes, ClickUp's Free Forever plan includes unlimited tasks and unlimited members with no time limit.
-You get 100MB of storage, 100 custom fields, and basic features like Kanban boards and calendar views.
-It is one of the most generous free tiers in project management.
+You get 100MB of storage, 100 custom fields, and basic views including Kanban boards and calendars.
+It is one of the most generous free tiers in project management software.

 How much does ClickUp Brain AI cost?

-ClickUp Brain starts at $9 per user per month for basic AI features including chat and workspace search.
-The Everything AI plan costs $28 per user per month and adds autonomous agents, AI notetaker, and advanced automations.
+ClickUp Brain starts at $9 per user per month for AI chat and workspace search with 1,500 AI Super Credits.
+The Everything AI plan costs $28 per user per month and adds autonomous agents, AI notetaker, image generation, and 5,000 Super Credits monthly.

 Does ClickUp integrate with Slack and Google Workspace?

 Yes, ClickUp offers native integrations with over 1,000 tools including Slack, Google Workspace, Salesforce, GitHub, Zoom, and Figma.
-You can also connect to 8,000+ additional apps through the Zapier integration.
+You can also connect to 8,000+ additional apps through Zapier for workflows that span multiple platforms.

 Is ClickUp easy to learn?

 ClickUp has a steeper learning curve than simpler tools like Trello or Monday.com due to its extensive feature set.
 Most users report needing two to four weeks to feel comfortable.
-ClickUp offers templates and a university program to speed up onboarding.
+ClickUp offers templates, a university program, and onboarding guides to speed things up.

 Can I cancel my ClickUp subscription anytime?

-Yes, you can cancel your ClickUp subscription at any time.
-Your account will revert to the Free Forever plan at the end of your billing period.
-Annual subscriptions are non-refundable for the remaining term after cancellation.
+Yes, you can cancel your ClickUp subscription at any time and your account reverts to the Free Forever plan at the end of your billing period.
+Annual subscriptions are non-refundable for the remaining term, so monthly billing gives more flexibility if you are unsure.

 Does ClickUp have a mobile app?

-Yes, ClickUp has mobile apps for both iOS and Android.
-The mobile experience includes task management, chat, and basic project views, though some advanced desktop features like whiteboards and mind maps have limited mobile functionality.
+Yes, ClickUp has mobile apps for iOS and Android covering task management, chat, and basic project views.
+Some advanced desktop features like whiteboards and mind maps have limited mobile functionality, and user reviews note the mobile experience trails the desktop version.

 Is ClickUp good for small businesses?

-ClickUp is excellent for small businesses because of its generous free plan and affordable paid tiers starting at $7 per user per month.
-It replaces the need for separate tools for project management, documents, goals, and time tracking, saving significant costs.
+ClickUp is excellent for small businesses because of its free plan with unlimited tasks and members, plus paid tiers starting at just $7 per user per month.
+It replaces separate subscriptions for project management, documents, goals, and time tracking, which can save hundreds per month.

 ClickUp maintains generally good uptime but has experienced periodic outages.
-Third-party monitoring has documented approximately 110 incidents since 2022, averaging about 2 incidents per month.
-Enterprise plans include priority support and enhanced SLAs for critical availability needs.
+Third-party monitoring documented approximately 110 incidents since 2022, averaging about 2.3 per month.
+Enterprise plans include priority support and enhanced SLAs for teams that need guaranteed availability.